helm/helm-www/content/en/docs/topics/registries.md

 ## Enabling OCI Support

 Prior to Helm v3.8.0, OCI support was considered *experimental* and needed to be enabled.
-As of v3.8.0 it is enable by default.
+As of v3.8.0 it is enabled by default.

-To enable the OCI experiment for Helm versions prior to v3.8.0, please set `HELM_EXPERIMENTAL_OCI` in the environment:
+To enable OCI experimental support for Helm versions prior to v3.8.0, please set `HELM_EXPERIMENTAL_OCI` in the environment:

 ```console